hertzmann/hertzmann.github.io/_posts/2024-06-21-judgments.md

 # The mythology around creativity

-[The Romantic art movement created a powerful mythology around art](/2022/09/27/art-eras.html) that persists and distorts our perceptions today: _art should be pure_, _the artist should work from pure inspiration and talent_, _art should be uncommercial, original, and unique_, _artists should not care about their audience_.
+[The Romantic art movement created a powerful mythology around art](/2022/09/27/art-eras.html) that persists and distorts our perceptions today:
+* _art should be pure_.
+* _the artist should work from their inner inspiration and talent_.
+* _art should be uncommercial, original, and unique_.
+* _artists should not care about their audience_.

 Banish these "shoulds."
 Instead, figure out what the real concerns they represent, and pay attention to those.
+There are often good reasons to follow some of these rules, but sometimes they get in the way.
 For example, I think there's useful signal in listening to how other people respond to your work.
-But I think it's dangerous to only do what other people want; you might miss opportunities or trying the things that are most helpful for you.
+But I think it's dangerous to only do what other people want, or to internalize every bit of criticism.
+You might miss opportunities or trying the things that are most helpful for you.

-[Neil Cohn has argued that these "shoulds" have harmed generations of art students.](https://www.visuallanguagelab.com/2021/03/from-learning-to-draw-to-acquiring-a-visual-vocabulary.html)  For many years, art students were told they should be creative and not learn by copying.
+[Neil Cohn has argued that some of these "shoulds" have harmed generations of art students.](https://www.visuallanguagelab.com/2021/03/from-learning-to-draw-to-acquiring-a-visual-vocabulary.html)  For many years, art students were told they should be creative and not learn by copying.
 But copying is a really valuable practice for training, and he describes a real fall-off in drawing progress in Western countries with this creativity focus versus Japan where copying is not discouraged.

 # Practicing skills of creativity